-sports and entertainment marketing / representation of olympic sports athletes and athletic broadcasters in Canada and the United States.
+sports and entertainment marketing / representation of olympic & paralympic sports athletes and athletic broadcasters in Canada and the United States.

 Your Custom Text Here